georgepaul171/Research-Project/bpd/1June/results/analysis.md

    - Variational inference might provide a good balance of speed and accuracy

 2. **Deterministic Methods**:
-   - Enhanced EM with better initialization
+   - Enhanced EM
    - Variational Bayes with structured approximations
    - Laplace approximation for the posterior

 ### 5.4 Recommendations

-1. **Short-term Improvements**:
+1. **Considerations**:
-   - Implement adaptive step sizes to address the low acceptance rates
-   - Add better numerical stability checks
-   - Consider feature-specific HMC application

-2. **Long-term Considerations**:
    - Evaluate if the computational cost of HMC is justified by the improvements
    - Consider hybrid approaches (HMC for important features, simpler methods for others)
    - Implement proper model comparison metrics to justify HMC's use

-3. **Alternative Directions**:
+2. **Alternative Directions**:
    - Explore variational inference as a potentially more efficient alternative
    - Consider structured variational approximations that maintain the benefits of HMC
    - Investigate whether simpler MCMC methods would suffice

 ### 5.5 Conclusion
 While HMC provides theoretical benefits for posterior exploration and uncertainty quantification, its implementation in this project may be more complex than necessary.
-The current results show good performance, but the computational cost and implementation complexity raise questions about its optimality.
-A more targeted approach, perhaps using HMC only for the most complex feature relationships while using simpler methods for others, might provide a better balance of accuracy and efficiency.
-Future work should focus on proper model comparison to justify the use of HMC over simpler alternatives.
+Perhaps using HMC only for the most complex feature relationships while using simpler methods for others, might provide a better balance of accuracy and efficiency.